 Don’t Stress Over Strep

-With higher-than-normal cases of strep throat, learn when you should (and shouldn’t) get tested, best practices for treatment, how to contain the contagion, and where to go for affordable care.
+Learn when you should (and shouldn’t) get tested, best practices for treatment, how to contain the contagion, and where to go for affordable care.

 Oh, the wonders of winter.
 Snowball fights, skiing, hot cocoa, and… strep throat?

 Yes, the season of fun-filled pastimes and sparkling snow can also be marked by sickness.
 And this winter, our providers at Associates in Family Medicine are seeing higher-than-usual cases of strep throat.